-- For backup or restore of VMs on VVol datastores, NetBackup supports the following transport modes: nbd, nbdssl, hotadd.
-Due to a VMware VDDK limitation, SAN transport is not supported. - For a restore to standard (non-VVol) datastores, the NetBackup job creates a vSphere snapshot of the virtual machine while NetBackup restores the data.
-Note: For a restore to a VVol datastore, NetBackup restores the data to the virtual machine without creating a vSphere snapshot. - For additional notes on NetBackup support for vSphere 6.0, see the following Veritas document:

-Support for NetBackup 7.x in virtual environments
+- To restore a virtual machine with the hotadd transport mode: VMware requires that the virtual machine and the restore host virtual machine reside on the same VVol datastore.
+Otherwise, the restore must use a different transport mode (not hotadd). - For a restore to standard (non-VVol) datastores, the NetBackup job creates a vSphere snapshot of the virtual machine while NetBackup restores the data.
+Note: For a restore to a VVol datastore, NetBackup restores the data to the virtual machine without creating a vSphere snapshot. - For additional notes on NetBackup support for vSphere 6.0, see the following Veritas document: - Support for NetBackup in virtual environments